menu

 Hudson is a very small city located in the state of Michigan.
 With a population of 2,384 people and just one neighborhood, Hudson is the 319th largest community in Michigan.
 Hudson has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Hudson is a blue-collar town, with 49.15% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Hudson, you'll notice that it is more blue-collar than most other communities in America.
+49.15% of Hudson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Hudson is a city of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Hudson who work in office and administrative support (10.71%), food service (8.74%), and farm management occupations (5.83%).

 Being a small city, Hudson does not have a public transit system used by locals to get to and from work.

-The percentage of people in Hudson with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.06% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Hudson is quite a bit lower than the national average among all cities of 21.84%: just 12.06% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Hudson in 2022 was $24,192, which is low income relative to Michigan and the nation.
 This equates to an annual income of $96,768 for a family of four.
 However, Hudson contains both very wealthy and poor people as well.